 Overview

 To make this trade‑off explicit, you choose whether to keep the existing behavior or turn on newer fixes that slightly change how data is processed.
-Use theconfig block in your Sync Rules YAML file to choose the behavior.
+Use theconfig block in your sync config YAML to choose the behavior.
 There are two ways to turn fixes on:

 - Set an